You can add and edit your equipment in the Equipment module. There are three types of equipment you can add: "item", "case", and "kit".

 Your equipment has various tabs that contain important information to configure.
-In the Data tab, you supply basic information about your equipment.
-In the other tabs, you can configure serial numbers, content, accessories, alternatives, suppliers, periodic inspections, rental shop, and QR codes.
+In the Data tab, you supply basic information about your equipment, along with QR codes.
+In the other tabs, you can configure serial numbers, content, accessories, alternatives, suppliers, periodic inspections, and webshop.

 Add your equipment